zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_BASIC_STATIC_UE_IP.md

 Please follow the tutorial step by step to create a stable working testbed.

-**Reading time**: ~ 15 mins
+**Reading time**: ~ 20 mins

 **Tutorial replication time**: ~ 40 mins

 **Note**:
 - The commands mentioned in the document assume that your present working directory is `./docker-compose`.
 Make sure in the terminal in which you copy and paste the commands or write the tutorial commands as `pwd` as `./docker-compose`.
-- Best practice open this markdown file without favourite editor or online on gitlab and open a terminal separately
+- Best practice open this markdown file with your favourite editor or online on gitlab and open a terminal separately
+- Before reading this tutorial read this [one](./DEPLOY_SA5G_BASIC_DEPLOYMENT.md)

 **TABLE OF CONTENTS**